namhyung/uftrace/doc/uftrace-replay.md

 \--disable
 :   Start uftrace with tracing disabled.
 This is only meaningful when used with 'trace_on' trigger.

-\--demangle=*TYPE*
-:   Demangle C++ symbol names.
-Possible values are "full", "simple" and "no".
-Default is "simple" which ignores function arguments and template parameters.

 --column-view
 :   Show each task in separate column.
 This makes easy to distinguish functions in different tasks.